-After you’ve been referred to our service, we will send you an appointment letter containing the date and time of your appointment.
-Along with your appointment letter, we will send you a general information sheet to explain what we will do and what you can expect when you come to our clinic.
+Along with your appointment letter, we will send you a general information sheet to explain what we will do and what you can expect when you come for review.

 During your appointment

-You are welcome to ask for a chaperone for your appointment.
-Please note that our hospitals are teaching hospitals, so medical students may be present for some appointments.
+Please note that we are a teaching hospital, so medical students may be present for some appointments.
 If you do not wish to have them in the room please let the nurse or doctor know and the students will be asked to step outside.

 After your appointment

-For many people, just one visit to our clinic is enough to get the information that will enable their local doctors to help manage their condition.
-There are many we only see once every five to 10 years, either because they are well or because their local doctors can manage their medical issues.
+For many patients, just one teleconsultation or visit is enough to get the information that will enable their local doctors to help manage their condition.
+There are many people we only see once every five to 10 years, either because they are well or because their local doctors can manage their medical issues.

-Some people may require further investigations or treatments on another day – we will aim to discuss this with you before the end of your first visit to our clinical service.
+Some patients may require further investigations or treatments on another day – we will aim to discuss this with you before the end of your first visit to our clinic.